 Please note that you will have to reapply for student finance for every year that you are studying.

-- Students will only be required to start paying back loans once they have graduated from (or left) university and are earning over £25,000.
+- As of 2019 students will only be required to start paying back loans once they have graduated from (or left) university and are earning over £25,000.
 As soon as the minimum earning threshold is released for 2019 we will update this information.

 - For example, if you earn £27,000 per annum you will pay back £15 per month